 - The amount you receive for your annuity will be less than the annuity value itself.

-- Selling all of your lottery payments is not the only option.
-You can sell part of the annuity if that will be sufficient to cover needs.
-No need to sell all future payments at the same time.
+- Selling all your lottery payments is not the only option.
+You can sell part of the annuity if that will cover your needs.

-- Once you locate a buyer and determine to proceed with selling, you will need to attend a basic court proceeding during which the judge will review the transaction to ensure that it is in compliance with relevant state and federal laws and fair for you.
+- Once you locate a buyer and determine to proceed with selling, you will need to attend a basic court proceeding.
+The judge will review the transaction to ensure that it’s in compliance with relevant state and federal laws and fair for you.

 - Request a quote from a reputable company

 - Discuss options with the company’s representative